[Complete Guide] Comparing the differences between LiFePO4 batteries and Li-ion batteries

 Medical devices:Li-ion batteries are used in medical devices due to their high energy density and long service life.

-Power tools:Li-ion batteries are light, powerful and can be charged quickly, making them ideal for use in power tools.
+Power tools:Li-ion batteries are lightweight, powerful and can be charged quickly, making them ideal for use in power tools.

 Conclusion